kzadorAT/ApexOrchestrator/README.md

 ## 🏗️ Architecture & Flows

 Apex Orchestrator's brain is a RAG-enhanced ReAct loop, all local except API calls.
-Here's the magic in diagrams (Mermaid—GitHub renders 'em natively).
+Here's the magic in diagrams.

 ### RAG Flow: Augmenting Generation with Memory
 ```mermaid